PlanTL-GOB-ES/AbreMES-X/src/README.md

 ## References

 [1] A.S.
 Schwartz, M.A.
-Hearst, "A Simple Algorithm for Identifying Abbreviation Definitions in Biomedical Text"
+Hearst, "A Simple Algorithm for Identifying Abbreviation Definitions in Biomedical Text".
+2003.